uub-buu/FlightSimulator/README.md

+A 140-minute take-home assessment for a defense-tech company like Shield AI typically splits between rapid conceptual fundamentals and a deep-dive implementation.
+Because you are interviewing for Application and Sustainment Engineering—but they want to gauge your core development skills—the test will balance standard algorithmic problem-solving with real-world system reliability scenarios.
+**Section 1: The 20-Minute Sprint (Fundamentals & Analysis)**
+A 20-minute timebox is designed for rapid-fire evaluation rather than deep coding.
+ * **Multiple-Choice or Short Answer:** Expect questions covering core language fundamentals (typically C++ or Python), memory management (stack vs. heap), and concurrency or multi-threading concepts.
+ * **Code Review and Debugging:** You may be given a flawed codebase and asked to identify bugs, race conditions, or memory leaks.
+ * **Design and Trade-offs:** If the test uses a platform like Byteboard, this section often involves reading a brief system design document and answering questions about architectural trade-offs, edge cases, and performance bottlenecks.
+**Section 2: The 120-Minute Marathon (Implementation)**
+A two-hour coding window strongly suggests a progressive challenge or a functional mini-project rather than a single brain-teaser.
+ * **Algorithmic Progression:** You may face 2 to 3 coding problems scaling from Easy to Hard.
+Shield AI frequently tests array and matrix manipulation (e.g., in-place vector modifications), two-pointer techniques, and space-efficient data structures.
+ * **Systems and Telemetry Mini-Project:** Given the Application and Sustainment context, you might be asked to parse and analyze simulated field data.
+Common scenarios include processing JSON telemetry logs, handling out-of-order sequence numbers, aggregating time-series data, or managing bounded queues under system pressure.
+**Targeting the Sustainment and Application Engineering Context** Shield AI operates in a hardware-heavy, mission-critical environment, which directly influences how they grade code.
+ * **Defensive Programming:** The grading rubric will heavily weigh how your code reacts to bad data.
+Explicitly handle edge cases, dropped data packets, empty arrays, and unexpected null values.
+ * **Resource Constraints:** Even for higher-level application roles, memory efficiency matters.
+Avoid unnecessary data duplication and leverage in-place manipulation to show you understand how code executes in constrained environments.
+ * **Modularity:** With 120 minutes available, structure your solution with clean, readable helper functions rather than a massive monolithic block.
+Treat the two hours as a test of maintainability as much as logic.
+Build out the core "happy path" first to ensure your code compiles and passes the basic tests, then systematically lock down your edge cases.

 ## 1. Time-Series Fault Telemetry (Sliding Window)
 This problem requires managing a stream of incoming data while calculating metrics over a moving time window.
 In a real-time defense context, you must avoid scanning the entire history of logs to find the current count.
 ```cpp